Eat Here Now: Boston’s 10 Hottest Restaurants

 Night Shift Lovejoy Wharf

-Cheers to the Everett-based craft beer-maker for getting adventurous and experimental at its just-opened brewery, taproom, and restaurant on Boston’s West End waterfront.
-Co-owner Michael Oxton alread told us that the Lovejoy Wharf location will focus on making small-batch beers, most of which will be unavailable elsewhere; they’ve also started roasting their own coffee for an all-day cafe component, and unleashing a creative full-service menu that baits diners with beer-infused food (say, pulled pork with a sour ale barbecue sauce).
+Cheers to the Everett-based craft beer-maker for getting adventurous and experimental at its recently-opened brewery, taproom, and restaurant on Boston’s West End waterfront.
+Co-owner Michael Oxton already told us that the Lovejoy Wharf location will focus on making small-batch beers, most of which will be unavailable elsewhere; they’ve also started roasting their own coffee for an all-day café component, and unleashed a creative full-service menu that baits diners with beer-infused food (say, pulled pork with a sour ale barbecue sauce).

-Try this: Every brewpub needs a burgers, and Night Shift satisfies by topping its beef patty with bacon and beer cheese made with its Nite Lite lager.
+Try this: Every brewpub needs a burger, and Night Shift satisfies by topping its beef patty with bacon and beer cheese made with its Nite Lite lager.

 1 Lovejoy Wharf, Boston, 617-456-7687, nightshiftfamily.com/brewing.